openedx/edx-documentation/en_us/course_authors/source/getting_started/accounts.rst

 * :ref:`Create an Account`
 * :ref:`edX101_section`

-This information is intended for course staff.
+This information is intended for course team members.
 You might want to include the details about the registration process and password policies in your communications with prospective students.

 For information about enrolling students in a course, see